Typhoon Death Toll In Japan Climbs: 19 Dead, 16 Missing

 Evacuation centers had been set up in coastal towns with tens of thousands seeking shelter.
 Kyodo News service said evacuation warnings had been issued to more than 6 million people.

 The typhoon interfered with plans for a three-day weekend in Japan.
 Monday is Health and Sports Day.
-It's purpose is to promote sports and an active lifestyle to ensure a healthy mind and body.
+Its purpose is to promote sports and an active lifestyle to ensure a healthy mind and body.

 Japan is hosting the 2019 Rugby World Cup.
 The tournament began on Sept.
 20 and goes until Nov.
 2. Matches on Saturday were canceled because of the typhoon.